K-OverCloud/Dynamic-OverCloud/README.md

 $ cd dynamic-overcloud
 ```

-If you don't have MySQL, run following  commands
+(Option) If you have MySQL, Skip following commands
 ```
 $ cd installation
 $ vim mysql.sh
 ```
-Change "10.10.10.10" in Bind_Address to your IP of Interface Proxy.
+Change "10.10.10.10" in Bind_Address to your IP of Interface Proxy

 Change "PASS" in PASSWORD to your MySQL Password